Hunter's Tor, Lustleigh Cleave: Ghosts

-There was a reported ghost sighting at Hunter's Tor in 1956, when two female riders cam across a mysterious group of a dozen mounted men in medieval costume with greyhounds.
+There was a reported ghost sighting at Hunter's Tor in 1956, when two female riders came across a mysterious group of a dozen mounted men in medieval costume with greyhounds.
 The women followed, but the men disappeared without a trace behind a stone wall, with no trace or hoofprints to indicate they were ever there.

 There have also been reported ghosts of Roman legionnaires at the tor.